 Mr. Hartman has served as Chief Development Officer of First Watch Restaurants, Inc., a wholly-owned subsidiary of the Company, since November 2016.
-In addition, Mr. Hartman founded the business SEVA Development Services LLC and served as its president from January 2014 to November 2016.
+In addition, Mr. Hartman founded the business SEVA Development Services LLC and served as its president from January 2014 to November 2016, and worked at Bloomin' Brands, Inc. from August 2001 to January 2014 where he most recently served as vice president of real estate and development.